The break/fix model no longer helps SMBs achieve strategic goals. See the differences between managed IT vs. the break/fix approach here.

 MSPs become partners in the long-term process of implementing, maintaining, and upgrading your network systems and digital infrastructure.

-They work with customers to establish an effective digital transformation strategy and align their goals with the operations of the company.
+They work with customers and their own digital transformation experts to establish an effective digital transformation strategy and align their goals with the operations of the company.

-A quality MSP will partner with and make use of the best solutions for modern SMBs.
+A quality MSP will determine the best modern solutions for businesses.

-They act as an expert consultant and provide guidance and recommendations where opportunities exist that might not be spotted by the client.
+They act as an expert consultant and provide guidance for where opportunities exist that might not be spotted by the client.

 For example, they may notice your organization has many manual repetitive processes.
 The MSP may recommend implementing a robotic process automation (RPA) software bot to automate these tasks.
-Or they may point you in the direction of low-code development if your business is in need of a custom app.
+Or they may point you in the direction of low-code development if your business needs a custom app.

 Ultimately, the business gets peace of mind.
 Risks associated with major concerns like cybersecurity, compliance, and workplace efficiency are mitigated by having a partner who wants to help and has the knowledge and tools to do so.